It is estimated that more than 100 billion emails are sent every day

 Phishing attacks can be sent to numerous email recipients in the hope that even a few responses will lead to a successful attack

-Spear Phishing is phishing, but normally involves a specific attack against an individual or organization.
-The "Spear" refers to a spear hunting style of attack.
-Often with spear phishing, the attacker will impersonate an individual or department from within the organization.
+Spear Phishing targets specific individuals or organizations.
+Unlike generic phishing attempts, spear phishing is highly personalized.
+The attackers gather information about their target, such as their name, job title, and personal interests, to craft a convincing email that appears to come from a trusted source.
 For an example you may receive an email that looks like it is from your IT Department saying you need to re-enter your passwords on a specific site, or maybe one from the HR department with a “new benefits package” attached

 In a study by Kapost, it was found that 96% of CEO and Executives worldwide failed to tell the difference between a real and a phishing email 100% of the time.
 Even security conscious people can still be at risk.
 And the risk is higher if there is not any knowledge on this subject